Sexuality and gender identity–based cultures: Non-Western cultures

+Southeast Asia

 In 2006, the Thai film Rainbow Boys produced by Vitaya Saeng-aroon, depicted a contemporary gay relationship.
 Vitaya also produced the comedy-drama Club M2, set in a gay sauna.
 The significance of his work was attributed to the exposure of LGBTQ communities in a culturally conservative society.
 Another 2007 film, Bangkok Love Story, directed by Poj Arnon, was critically hailed as a departure from the stereotyped view of homosexuals as transvestites and transsexuals.

-Gay Thai independent film producer Vitaya Saeng-aroon praised the film, saying, "Director Poj Arnon was brave enough to shake society up."
-These filmmaker's made breakthroughs with their films as other scholars and public authors also began to bring the issue of gender and stereotypes to the forefront as a more over the rug topic in contemporary culture.
+These filmmaker's made breakthroughs with their films as other scholars and public authors also began to bring the issue of gender and stereotypes to the forefront in contemporary culture.
 In many countries, homosexuality and bisexuality are widely accepted and often legal, although often still face discrimination and criticism.
 In this context, "queer youth are often cast as victims of homophobic violence or heterosexist exclusion in ways that inscribe them within tropes of victimization and risk."